thexant/TheQuietEnd/LoreFiction/Basic Lore/Colonies.md

 • Some colonies enact **quarantine procedures** during incidents, though enforcement varies.

-• Rumors of **"ghost colonies"** persist—places that went dark and were later found abandoned, their interiors intact, but with no sign of where the inhabitants went.
+• Rumors of **"ghost colonies"** persist; places that went dark and were later found abandoned, their interiors intact, but with no sign of where the inhabitants went.

 **Strategic Role**